ishitaanand2222/Interviews-Made-Easy/README.md

-# ConnectNow Video Conferencing Application
+# Interviews Made Easy

+## Introduction
-A conference call implementation using WebRTC, Socket.io and Node.js.
+A conference call implemented using Node.js, WebRTC, Socket.io and Express.js.
 This demo is ideal for not more than 4 devices.

-# Getting Started
-- Run `npm ci`
-- `cd src`
-- `node app.js` or `npm start`
+The main feature of Ime besides audio-video interface and live chat is a real-time virtual environment which enables the interviewee to write their code without sharing their screen which can be a breach to their privacy.

+The virtual environment is a very useful cloud collaborative coding platform that supports real time and multi-user code editing support which is developed using codemirror, express and react.

+Frontend of this application is developed using HTML, CSS and BOOTSTRAP.

-# Features
+## Features
+- Real time whiteboard
+- Real time editor/ Virtual Environment
 - Multi-participants
 - Toggling of video stream
 - Toggling of audio stream (mute & unmute)